 To be sure, “autonomous vehicles might prevent only around a third of all crashes if automated systems drive too much like people.”

-Recognizing Hazards is Not Enough to Avoid Collisions
+Recognizing Hazards is Not Enough to Avoid Car Collisions and Car Crashes

 The central finding of the study is that self-driving cars are not likely to prevent a majority of all motor vehicle collisions unless people grow accustomed to a different way of riding in vehicles.
 According to Jessica Cicchino, a co-author of the study and the IIHS vice president for research, “it’s likely that fully self-driving cars will eventually identify hazards better than people, but we found that this alone would not prevent the bulk of crashes.”
 The report explains that, although “conventional thinking has it that self-driving vehicles could one day make crashes a thing of the past,” the “reality is not that simple.”